-After setting up a Swift Cluster with TempAuth, I wanted to remove TempAuth and use Keystone to authenticate.
+After setting up an OpenStack Swift Cluster with TempAuth, I wanted to authenticate Swift against Keystone instead of TempAuth.
 However, I kept encountering 401 Unauthorized errors when running the

 swift command even though I was fairly certain everything was configured properly.

 The following are the errors I encountered (192.168.236.60 is the Swift Proxy node's IP address).